1.646.560.3205 andrew@oscarwildetours.com

 Fortunately, though, there’s another side to Berlin, one that is in fact uplifting.
 Despite its horrifying cataclysms, the city has retained its own charm and vitality, and it’s important to remember that Berlin in the Weimar Republic was the city that Hitler hated, because of its tolerance and diversity.
 And, fortunately, in the end it was that Berlin which ultimately won!

-This morning, we move out into the city and take a walking tour of Berlin’s main gayborhood (in the Weimar years and today!)
-Schöneberg, with author Brendan Nash, who has given several lectures about Berlin’s LGBTQ+ history in our Zooming Through Queer History online series.
+This morning, we move out into the city and take a famous walking tour of Berlin’s main gayborhood (in the Weimar years and today!)
+Schöneberg, with author Brendan Nash.

 A particular theme of our walk will be Christopher Isherwood’s stay in the area, where he wrote his Berlin Stories—the basis for the musical and film Cabaret—and the bars he and his friends frequented.
 We will also learn about the childhood of another great LGBTQ+ (and anti-Nazi) Berliner, Marlene Dietrich, who was born in the neighborhood.